jimuflow/jimuflow/docs/en/commands/MouseKeyboard/hover_image.md

 ### Image

-Click the "Select Resource" button to select the image file to be located from the resource library.
+Click the "Select Resource" button to select the image file you want to search for from the resource library, or click the "Screenshot" button to take a screenshot using the screenshot tool.

-This tool does not provide a screenshot tool for the time being.
-Please use other screenshot tools to capture the image, and then add the captured image to the resource library for use.

 Please ensure that the resolution of the screenshot is the same as the system's screen resolution, otherwise the positioning may fail.